-1. To install the guest additions, with the VirtualBox window titled "cosc301-server1 [Running]" in the foreground, select Devices $\rightarrow$ Install Guest Additions... from the VirtualBox menu at the top of the screen.
-This inserts a virtual CD (an ISO image) into the virtual CD-ROM drive of the guest.
+- 1. To install the guest additions, with the VirtualBox window titled "cosc301-server1 [Running]" in the foreground, select Devices → Insert Guest Additions CD image... from the VirtualBox menu at the top of the screen.
+This inserts a virtual CD (an ISO image) into the virtual CD-ROM drive of the guest. - 2.
+Because Ubuntu Server will not automatically mount the disc with the Guest Additions on it, we shall have to mount it manually.
+"Mounting" a filesystem means to attach it and make it available somewhere under the filesystem hierarchy.